kevinhughes27/mupen64plus-input-bot/README.md

     ...
 ```

+There is a Makefile argument (`APIDIR`) to specify this directory path if you prefer.

 Installing
 ----------

-After building run `sudo make install` to copy the driver to the default location.
+After building, run `sudo make install` to copy the driver to the default location.

 ```
 /usr/local/lib/mupen64plus/mupen64plus-input-bot.so